Skip to main content

 WiZmans World Re;Try Game Cover

 WiZmans World Re;Try is a single player tactical role playing game with fantasy and dark fantasy themes.
 It was developed by CITY CONNECTION and was released on February 18, 2026.
-It received mostly positive reviews from critics and very positive reviews from players.
+It received mostly positive reviews from critics and positive reviews from players.

 WiZmans World Re;Try is an HD remaster of the cult JRPG WiZmans World originally from Jaleco.
 It brings the classic 2010 Nintendo DS title to modern platforms like PC (Steam), PlayStation, and Nintendo Switch with enhanced 2D pixel art, updated sound, and quality-of-life improvements.